Welcome French Immersion Students and Parents!

 |Grade 9 (four required courses)||Mathématiques 9, Sciences naturelles 9, Langue 9, Sciences humaines 9|

-Students completing the French Immersion programme in Grade 12 receive a bilingual graduation certificate – Double Dogwood.
+Students that are successful in the French Immersion program will receive a bi-lingual graduation certificate – Double Dogwood in grade 12.

 In addition to these larger opportunities, French Immersion students are also exposed to Language and Culture outside of the classroom.
 They attend plays, movies, concerts, experience French food in restaurants, and participate in oral and written contests.
 Students attend science fairs, social studies fairs, meet and learn from cultural guests, performers and presenters.

-A new course will be offered in September of 2018, French Leadership.
-This course allows students to use and further develop their strengths in the French language while developing their communication, organizational and leadership skills.
-Students will collaboratively design and implement lessons and projects for French learners in the elementary classrooms in their areas of interest.
-This is a great course for students who are thinking about a career in Education or who simply want to work with younger students and share their passion for the French language and culture.
+This course allows students to use and further develop their strengths in the French language while developing their communication, organizational and leadership skills within the community.
+For example, students will collaboratively design and implement lessons and projects for French learners in the elementary classrooms in their areas of interest.
+Or they may connect with francophone organisations, gain volunteer experience and practice their skills outside of the classroom.
+Naturally, students will also work with the Moscrop staff and student body to plan a variety of events.
 Students will be vetted by French teachers through an application process.
-This course does not replace any required courses, but is open to students in grades 10 to 12.

-All Moscrop French Immersion courses follow the curriculum guidelines of the Education Ministry: https://curriculum.gov.bc.ca/curriculum/fralhttps://curriculum.gov.bc.ca/
+All Moscrop French Immersion courses follow the curriculum guidelines of the Education Ministry as found at: https://curriculum.gov.bc.ca/

 For French and French Immersion: